 What to do after a glycolic acid peel at home?

 Your skin will be a bit dry for a few days, after using the glycolic acid peel on your skin.
 As the top layer of your skin has been removed through the peel.
 So, it is best to continue using a lot of moisturizer on your skin.
 And if you want to use oil, then go for coconut oil.

 Do not, in any case, exfoliate your skin for about 48 hours to one week.
 As the glycolic acid peels are the exfoliators themselves, so you do not need to use any other exfoliator, while using them.
 Your skin will also be very sensitive and a bit pink, it would look like healthy pink, so don’t worry.

-But you do need to be extra careful to any of the hot or harsh climate.
+But you do need to be extra careful about any of the hot or harsh climate.
 And, as I have mentioned before, and I will remind you, again and again, it is highly necessary to wear sunscreen, after using the glycolic acid peel, whenever you go out.

 Plus, there may be a bit of slathering, do not pick it, in any case, just keep applying moisturizer.
 And, that’s it.
 Good luck!

 - What Causes Dark Skin Around the Eyes?

 - Is Rice Water Good for your Hair?